slowernews/wisdom-tldr/README.md

 > *'Get others to do the work for you, but always take the credit.'
 'Keep your hands clean.' -- Robert Greene (7th and 26th law of power)*

 When nothing else works, [surrender](#on-surrendering).
-Only use anger and go [all in](#on-desperate-targets) if you can see the end already.
+Only use anger and go [all in](#on-desperate-opponents) if you can see the end already.

 ===
-###On desperate targets
+###On desperate opponents

-Desperate targets will risk anything in a fight.
+Desperate opponents will risk anything in a fight.
 This gives them a huge advantage, they have nothing to lose.

 > *'Beware the fury of a patient man.' -- John Dryden*